ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 The bread and butter of the plotter world.
 I, of course, had to have a pen lift mechanism - otherwise how could I ever be part of [#plottertwitter](https://twitter.com/hashtag/plottertwitter)?

-This went through multiple revisions before I finalized on the current design:
+This went through multiple revisions before I finalized the current design:

 {{< figure src="pen_versions.png" >}}

 In the end, I remembered my "Spared no expense" mantra and just went ahead with using an MGN9 linear rail.
-This may seem like completely and utter overkill  but it **vastly** simplifies the design.
+This may seem like complete and utter overkill but it **vastly** simplifies the design.
 For one, the most important thing for a pen lift mechanism is to be able to lift the pen and place it back down in exactly the same spot.
-Previous versions, that used a levered mechanism were not particularly great at doing this.
+Previous versions that used a levered mechanism were not particularly great at doing this.
 But the MGN rail is already designed to move smoothly in exactly one dimension.
 This also allowed for the whole system to be basically 3 components.
 The rail, a pen holder that bolts to the rail, and a servo.

 The control setup is where things get interesting.
 Technically the smoothieboard can control a servo directly, however this would require yet another control line (even if there are space for them) but, more importantly, would require changes to the controller config and the control software.
 Instead the hookup PCB contains an ATTiny85 microcontroller that does little more than read the tool on/off signal and then output a servo control signal.